-1. Historically, Colombia has had low levels of social mobilization in the form of protests.
-However, as a result of ever-increasing levels of discontentment with the current government, Colombians have more frequently been taking to the streets to demand change.
-This was evidenced most acutely during the National Strike, which started on November 21, 2019 and was followed by seven days of protests, including the rare enactment of a curfew on November 22.
-After those seven days, there were interspersed protests in December 2019 and January 2020 and a National Strike on January 21, 2020.
-Most recently, the National Strike Committee announced a national mobilization day on the streets planned for February 21, 2020, which will be followed by another National Strike on March 25, 2020.
+1. Due to discontent with the current government, Colombians have been taking to the streets to demand change more frequently.
+This was clearest during the National Strike, which started on November 21, 2019 and was followed by seven days of protests, including the rare enactment of a curfew on November 22.
+Subsequently, there were intermittent protests in December 2019 and January 2020 and a National Strike on January 21, 2020.
+The National Strike Committee announced a national mobilization day on the streets on February 21, 2020, which was followed by another National Strike on March 25, 2020.

-In the wake of this growing anger and social mobilization, two bills that aim to regulate the right to protest made their way to Congress.
-The draft bills will be discussed in the Congress session that begins on March 16, 2020.
+In the wake of growing anger, two bills aiming to regulate the right to protest were discussed in Congress in March 2020.

 Additionally, the crime of vandalism will be considered aggravated, and therefore receive a higher punishment, if the perpetrator committed the crime with others; covered their face completely or partially, so that they could not be identified; or carried, transported, or offered weapons or explosives or other corrosive substances.
 Finally, the bill would also penalize those who “promote, help, finance, facilitate, stimulate, incite, induce, or provide the means” to carry out vandalism.

 This bill fails in many respects to comply with international and national standards of criminal law and human rights and significantly stigmatizes and suppresses the right to protest in Colombia.
-First, the criminalization of conduct is not the best way to guarantee the full enjoyment of the right to peacefully protest.
+First, criminalization of conduct is highly suspect as a means to guarantee the full enjoyment of the right to peacefully protest.
 Second, the bill is unnecessary, since the conduct it intends to criminalize is already covered by existing crimes in the Colombian Penal Code.
-Third, the punishments provided by the bill would be unreasonably harsh and disproportionate.
+Third, the punishments provided by the bill are unreasonably harsh and disproportionate.
 Fourth, the bill uses ambiguous language, which is highly susceptible to abuse in interpretation.
 When defining the crime of vandalism, the bill prohibits “damaging” or “attacking” public or private property or the physical integrity of members of the public forces.
 The bill does not specify what type of damage or attacks are covered by this provision.
 Similarly, there are concerns about the broad language used for the second crime – promotion of vandalism.
 Words like “promote,” “help,” “facilitate,” “incite,” and “induce,” without further specification, are all susceptible to broad interpretation.

-According to the draft bill, participants in social protests have the right to participate freely and safely in protests, to peacefully protest without the interference of public forces, and to know their rights during detainment and the motives for being detained.
+According to the draft bill, participants in social protests have the right to participate freely and safely in protests, to protest peacefully without the interference of public forces, and to know their rights during detainment and the reason for being detained.
 Further, the bill imposes obligations on the State both before and during protests.
 Prior to protests, the government must properly identify the public forces that will intervene in the protest and verify that the equipment and weapons to be used comply with human rights standards.
-However, during protests the draft bill requires the government to prevent the presence of people with covered faces, which could be restrictive, and to protect critical infrastructure related to public goods and services.
+However, the draft bill requires the government to prevent the presence of people with covered faces during protests, which could be restrictive, and to protect critical infrastructure related to public goods and services.

-The draft bill also establishes the National Democracy Fund (FONDEMOCRACIA), whose purpose will be to ensure the availability of resources to indemnify those affected by physical or economic damage in the course of a social protest in Colombia.
-Damages of a mental nature will not be covered by the fund.
+The draft bill also establishes the National Democracy Fund (FONDEMOCRACIA) to ensure the availability of resources to indemnify those who suffer physical or economic damage in the course of a social protest in Colombia.
 Funds will be provided to any person, whether natural or legal, Colombian or foreigner, as long as they have suffered physical or economic damage as a result of a protest.
 Businesses trying to recuperate funds for damage will have to demonstrate they are legally registered entities and that the damages they are claiming are not related to lost profits as a result of the protest.
 The maximum payment from the fund will be equivalent to 50 monthly wages at the time (approximately $12,800).

 After almost 30 years without a normative framework for guaranteeing the full enjoyment of the right to peaceful protest, this bill could be a positive development.
-In addition, the draft bill has some other positive aspects.
-For instance, the bill explicitly states that the right to protest is a fundamental right.
-It also does not take a criminalizing approach in regulating the right to protest, but instead incorporates corrective, economic, and restorative measures.
+The bill explicitly states that the right to protest is a fundamental right; avoids a criminalizing approach in regulating the right to protest; and incorporates corrective, economic, and restorative measures.

 A statutory law requires not only Congressional approval but also an integral review by the Constitutional Court, which will render it impossible for any new regulations to enter into force by June 20, 2019.
 There is a debate among legal experts as to what will be the rules governing protests beyond June 20, 2019.
 To some experts, the previous 1978 Police Code should regain authority, which in the view of activists would be highly problematic since the last Police Code placed unconstitutional restrictions on the freedom of peaceful assembly.
 Other legal experts consider that in the absence of a statute, authorities should apply the rules set by the jurisprudence of the Constitutional Court.
 In any case, the lack of regulation will allow authorities an unconstitutionally wide leeway to decide on the legality of demonstrations in the public space.